Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/notes/analysis/ftc.md

 A function \\(F\\) is absolutely continuous on an interval \\(\[a,b\]\\) if
 \\[\forall \varepsilon > 0, \exists \delta > 0 \text{ such that }\\]
 \\[\sum_{k = 1}^N(b_k - a_k) < \delta \implies \sum_{k = 1}^N\left|F(b_k) - F(a_k)\right| < \varepsilon\\]
-Now this is a stronger version of continuity, than even uniform continuity (i.e. absolute continuity \\(\implies\\) uniform continuity).
-Finally, we have our much wanted result from this condition.
-In the proof of this result, we need very techinical tools like [the vitali covering lemma](https://en.wikipedia.org/wiki/Vitali_covering_lemma), however, I will not go into detail on this.
+Now this is a strong version of continuity, stronger than even uniform continuity (i.e. absolute continuity \\(\implies\\) uniform continuity).
+Finally, we have our much desired result from this condition.
+In the proof of this result, we need very techinical tools like the [vitali covering lemma](https://en.wikipedia.org/wiki/Vitali_covering_lemma), however, I will not go into detail on this.
 Now our final result is as follows.\\
 \\
 **Theorem on the Integral of the Derivative:**\\
 If \\(F\\) is an absolutely continuous function on \\(\[a,b\]\\), then \\(F^{\'}\\) exists almost everywhere and is integrable, and we have our much desired equality: